randy3k/SendCode/README.md

 }
 ```

-SendREPL understands the following variables in the `cmd` field:
+SendCode understands the following variables in the `cmd` field:

 - `$file`, the full path to the file
 - `$file_path`, the directory contains the file